linkerd/website/linkerd.io/content/blog/the-service-mesh-in-2022.md

 such as workload identity.

-We'll be extending this model to cover not just workload identity but also things like verbs and routes, so that policies such as "only allow GET requests to the `/metrics` endpoint over mTLS'd connections from clients in the `Foo` namespace" are possible.
+We'll be extending this model to cover not just workload identity but also things like gRPC methods and HTTP verbs and routes, so that policies such as "only allow GET requests to the `/metrics` endpoint over mTLS'd connections from clients in the `Foo` namespace" are possible.

 ## Mesh expansion and SPIFFE support